All Year: Yes (except December)

 Neither am I worried about your religious beliefs, your gender or your sexuality.
 The only thing I don't tolerate is intolerance :)

-Languages: English, Welsh, a little French, learning Spanish (beginner), Arabic and Gaelic (complete beginner in both), a tiny bit of Makaton (sign language - keen to learn more).
+Languages: English, Welsh, a little French, learning Spanish (beginner) and Arabic (complete beginner), a tiny bit of Makaton (sign language - keen to learn more).

 If you are coming here to improve your English, I'm happy to help, especially if it is in exchange for helping me learn and practice a few phrases of your language - but I'm dyslexic so please be patient with me!